facelessuser/coloraide-extras/docs/src/markdown/interpolate/spectral.md

 ![Decomposition of Color Reflectance Concentrations](../images/reflect-orange.png)
 /// figure-caption
-Orange decomposed into cyan, magenta, yellow, red, green, and blue reflectance curves and then reconstructed into its own curve.
+Orange decomposed into white, cyan, magenta, yellow, red, green, and blue reflectance curves and then reconstructed into its own curve.
 ///

 With the ability to represent almost any color within our gamut as a reflectance curve, we then can mix colors by